 Those of us who contribute to SBA’s online efforts have for some time considered whether we might be able to provide a practice opportunity online.
 The only way to find out is to try.
-So we invite you to participate in an experiment: the initiation of the Practice Circle, a community that will come together via video conference to support one another’s dharma practice.
+So we invite you to participate in an experiment: Practice Circle, a community that comes together via video conference to support one another’s dharma practice.

 Where and How

-For us to get together, we’ll rely on technology to bridge the physical distance between us.
+To get together, we rely on technology to bridge the physical distance between us.
 After a lot of testing, we’ve chosen Adobe Connect as our forum.
 Adobe Connect is free for participants, accommodates many participants well, and has features to help us move from whole-group practice to small group discussions and back again.
 You will need a web cam, a microphone, and ear buds or headphones to participate.

-We intend to meet the second and fourth Sundays of each month, beginning October 14, at 8 pm Central time.
+We meet the second and fourth Sundays of each month at 8 pm Central time.
 We’ll ask you to RSVP ahead of time, so we can make it quick and easy for you to join us at the appointed hour.
 We’ll also let you know if there’s anything special (like paper and something to write with) that you should have ready when we meet.
 We’ll also use the Discussion section on the SBA site to talk about each session, both before and after.

 What to Expect